soedinglab/MMseqs2-App/headless/mcp-server/REFERENCE.md

 - **A motif is derived, never dictated.** `msa/residue-map.jsonl` plus `derivedFrom.{columns,residueAa}` must reproduce the submitted motif with no server involved.
 Anything that lets the two diverge is a regression, whatever it enables.
-- **`queryPath` reads the server's disk.** Safe over stdio and loopback HTTP, and refused otherwise.
-  Adding another path-taking argument means the same guard.
+- **`queryRef` reads the server's disk.** Safe over stdio and loopback HTTP.
+A configured `INPUT_DIRS` plus a non-loopback bind is refused at startup; `imports/` is dropped from the read roots instead, because nobody configured it and refusing would break a deployment that only wanted exports.
+Adding another path-taking argument means the same two rules.
+- **`imports/` is swept only because it is claimed.** Its files are named by whoever wrote them, so the `.foldseek-drop` marker is the only guard — a directory without it is refused, examined and audited nothing.
+The marker is therefore never written into a directory that already had contents:
+  `SHARED_DIR` pointed at a folder with an `imports/` of its own would otherwise put those files on the input TTL. `exports/` needs no such rule, because the artifact-id pattern filters it as well. `INPUT_DIRS` is never swept, and may not nest with the shared folder in either direction: one way puts a curated library on a 1 h timer, the other hides drops behind a root that outlives them.
 - **`queryUrl` makes the server fetch.** The host allowlist is the boundary; the scheme, address, redirect and size checks are defence against a mistyped entry.
 Adding another URL-taking argument means going through `resolveInputUrl`, never a bare `fetch`.
-- **A staged input is the only copy of those bytes.** So `collectStagedInputs` removes only `in_<16 hex>` directories under `inputs/`, and only for expiry — never as cleanup, never anything else.
-  A scratch directory from an upload in flight is counted as preserved, not swept.
-- **The artifact sweep only touches roots it created.** `FOLDSEEK_SERVER_ARTIFACT_DIR` can name any folder, so a typo would otherwise aim it at one we have never written to — and the name allowlist alone would still delete a 64-hex directory belonging to something else.
+- **The artifact sweep only touches roots it created.** `FOLDSEEK_SERVER_SHARED_DIR` can name any folder, so a typo would otherwise aim it at one we have never written to — and the name allowlist alone would still delete a 64-hex directory belonging to something else.
 A build writes `.foldseek-artifacts` into the root, and `collectArtifacts` refuses any root without it, examining